000Daniel/Collision-Mask-Layer/README.md

 <br>

 ## How to use in code <br>
-Some times we will need to dynamically change the collision detection of objects, luckily there are *multiple* ways for us to do so in Godot C#. <br>
+Sometimes we will need to dynamically change the collision detection of objects, luckily there are *multiple* ways for us to do so in Godot C#. <br>

 ### Calculate layers <br>
 First we will need to understand how both masks and layers are programmed. <br>
-In code the layers are specified as a bitmask represented by hexadecimal or decimal notation. <br>
+In code the layers are specified as a bitmask represented by [decimal](https://en.wikipedia.org/wiki/Decimal) or [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) notation. <br>
-(Reading from right to left, each 1 represents an enabled layer, and each 0 represents a disabled one) <br>
+*(Reading from right to left, each 1 represents an enabled layer, and each 0 represents a disabled one)* <br>
 In this example layers 1,2 and 4 are enabled: <br>
 ```cs
 uint mask = 0b00000000_00000000_00000000_0001011;